chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

     EWAOL_GUEST_VM1_NUMBER_OF_CPUS=8 kas build --update meta-ewaol-config/kas/virtualization.yml:meta-ewaol-config/kas/n1sdp.yml

-An additional non-default environment variable is available for each Guest VM, which can be used to assign the Guest VM exclusive use of a PCI device.
+An additional non-default environment variable is available for each Guest VM, which can be used to assign the Guest VM exclusive use of a single PCI device.
 Using this environment variable requires that the Xen PCI passthrough capability is enabled.
 Details for enabling this capability is provided at :ref:`manual_build_system_pci_passthrough`.
 This will provide a corresponding environment variable for each Guest VM, such as the following variable and its default value for the first Guest VM: